grosser/static_addthis/Readme.md

-Faster page load time:
+Advantages:

- - no additional js/css files
+ - Pagespeed: no additional js/css files + no js execution time
- - no js execution time
+ - Security: no flash tracking pixel from addthis
- - no flash tracking pixel from addthis
+ - Offline access: everything working without an internet connection
- - no backlinks to addthis (SEO)
+ - SEO: no backlinks to addthis

 Install
 =======